thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/reference/performance-tests.md

 { "lat": 40.761894, "long": -73.970455, "speed": 55.5, "fuel": 92, "batLvl": 81 }
 ```

-Publishers are split into 20 groups, each sending data to their own topic pattern (e.g. `usa/ny/manh/west/`).
+Publishers are split into 20 groups, each sending data to their own topic pattern (e.g. `usa/ny/manh/west/${id}`, where id - publisher client identifier).
 In total, publishers are sending data to 200k different topics.
 Accordingly, 20 subscriber groups are configured with 1 `APPLICATION` subscriber in each.
 The topic filter corresponds to the topic pattern of the publisher group resulting
 in 10k topics per subscriber or 10k messages received per second.